vinicius0026/hapi-boilerplate/README.md

 ## Acnowledgement

-Much of the things implemented in this boilerplate where extracted from [Hapijs University](https://github.com/hapijs/university) repository.
+Many of the things implemented in this boilerplate where extracted from [Hapijs University](https://github.com/hapijs/university) repository.

 ## License